Green Day and other acts cancel Russian concerts

 HEALTH

-Rock band Health also announced Monday that they would not be performing their two scheduled concerts in Russia.
+Rock band Health announced Monday that it would not be performing their two scheduled concerts in Russia.

 YUNGBLUD